DwDhrm7/DwDhrm7/README.md

 ## ⭐ Fun Fact

-I started as a writer of short stories and theater scripts — now I build AI systems and robots.
-Creativity + Technology is my superpower. 😄
+I started as a writer of short stories and theater scripts.
+Now I build AI systems and automation.
+Creativity + Technology is my superpower.